0sigma101/IOT-ML-Smart-Sprinkler/ReadMe.md

 ### Hardware Setup

 1. **Create the Circuit:**
-   - Follow the circuit diagrams provided in the `hardware` directory to connect weather and soil sensors to the microcontroller.
+   - Follow the circuit diagrams provided in the `smart_sprinkler.ino` file to connect sensors and actuators to the microcontroller.
-   - Set up the sprinkler control hardware (relays or motor drivers) as per the diagrams.

-2. **Microcontroller Configuration:**
-   - Use an Arduino board or similar microcontroller.
-   - Flash the firmware code onto the microcontroller.
-The code can be found in the `firmware` directory.

 ### Software Setup